wanghailei/sror/rails_utilities.md

-****

-# Rails Engine

-==Modularising your monolith using Rails Engines.==

-Rails Engines can be considered miniature applications that provide functionality to their host applications. ==A Rails application is actually just a "supercharged" engine, with the `Rails::Application` class inheriting a lot of its behaviour from `Rails::Engine`.==

-A Rails engine is a self-contained piece of functionality that can be added to an existing Rails application, or used as the foundation for a new Rails application.
-Essentially, it's a miniature Rails application that can be packaged and reused across multiple projects.

-Rails engines provide a modular way to organise and reuse code in a Rails application. ==They allow you to encapsulate related functionality (such as authentication, payments, or notifications) in a separate namespace, with its own models, views, controllers, routes, and assets.==

-An engine can include all the same features as a regular Rails application, including generators, migrations, tests, and configuration options.
-It can also have its own dependencies, such as gems or other engines.

-Therefore, engines and applications can be thought of as almost the same thing.

-Engines are also closely related to plugins.
-The two share a common lib directory structure, and are both generated using the rails plugin new generator.

-It's important to keep in mind at all times that the application should always take precedence over its engines.
-An application is the object that has final say in what goes on in its environment.
-The engine should only be enhancing it, rather than changing it drastically.

-To call an engine method in a Rails application, you can simply require the engine and call its methods as you would with any other Ruby class.

 # Zeitwerk

 Rails uses a Gem called Zeitwerk for autoloading.
 When Rails encounters an undefined constant in the code, it uses Zeitwerk which uses file-naming conventions to find and require the needed Ruby script.